MicrosoftDocs/cpp-docs/docs/standard-library/valarray-operators.md

 ### Parameters

-*left*\
+*`left`*\
-The first of the two valarrays whose respective elements are to be combined with the logical `AND` or a specified value of the element type to be combined with each element of a valarray.
+The first of the two `valarray` objects whose respective elements are to be combined with the logical AND, or a specified value of the element type to be combined with each element of a `valarray`.

 *right*\
-The second of the two valarrays whose respective elements are to be combined with the logical `AND` or a specified value of the element type to be combined with each element of a valarray.
+The second of the two `valarray` objects whose respective elements are to be combined with the logical AND, or a specified value of the element type to be combined with each element of a `valarray`.

-### Return Value
+### Return value

-A valarray whose elements are of type bool and are the element-wise combination of the logical `AND` operation of *left* and *right*.
+A `valarray` whose elements are of type `bool` and are the element-wise combination of the logical AND operation of *`left`* and *`right`*.

 ### Remarks

-The logical `ANDoperator&&` applies on an element level, counting all nonzero values as true, and the result is a valarray of Boolean values.
-The bitwise version of `AND`, [operator&,](#op_amp), by contrast, can result in a valarray of values other than 0 or 1, depending on the outcome of the bitwise operation.
+The logical AND `operator&&` applies on an element level, counting all nonzero values as `true`, and the result is a `valarray` of Boolean values.
+The bitwise version of AND, [`operator&`](#op_amp), by contrast, can result in a `valarray` of values other than 0 or 1, depending on the outcome of the bitwise operation.

 ### Example